pumbas600/DiscordBot/README.md

 ### Discord Bots:

-Feel free to check out [this](https://realpython.com/how-to-make-a-discord-bot-python/) realpython tutorial for a comprehensive guide to getting started with discord bots in python:
+Feel free to check out [this](https://realpython.com/how-to-make-a-discord-bot-python/) realpython tutorial for a comprehensive guide to getting started with discord bots in python.

 ### Free Hosting Options: